Frequently asked questions

 Most people do not need a large number of consultations.
 The average is 6-8 sessions.
 Generally the change process is begun in the first session and clients often see improvements after the third or fourth session.
 Sessions may include discussion, education, testing, skills training such as mindfulness and communication training and experiential processes.
 Patients are often asked to complete homework tasks between sessions.

 What if I need to cancel an appointment?

 If you need to cancel or reschedule your appointment we prefer 48 hours notice but a minimum of 24 hours is required otherwise a full cancellation fee will be charged.
 This time has been set aside by the Psychologist to see you and other people are waiting for appointments with Barrenjoey Psychology.
 Our reception team are available during business hours to reschedule any appointments for you.
-If you fail to attend an appointment the full fee will apply and this will not be able to be claimed from Medicare.
+If you fail to attend an appointment booked for you the full fee will apply and this will not be able to be claimed from Medicare.